amanasj/OCT-Feature-Mapper/README.md

 # OCT-Feature-Mapper
 takes Heidelberg DICOM export files and opens a heyex style viewer allowing for bscan to enface marking.
-Several regions can be separately marked allowing for EZ area mapping, multiple atrophy region mapping, detailed blood vessel mapping et...
+Several regions can be separately marked allowing for EZ area mapping, multiple atrophy region mapping, detailed blood vessel mapping etc...
+Also have included some image enhancement features to aid feature selection in cases of difficult to see features.

 <br>